blairsec/ctfjs/README.md

 ```

 ## Deployment
 Remember that this is just a REST API and requires a front end to go with it.
-You will also need to have MongoDB running
+You will also need to have PostgreSQL running
 somewhere.
 Deployment will depend on whether you installed ctfjs as a command or as a module.

 ### Command